 Matt was right, even if he didn't get the right company.
 Interestingly, Church & Dwight has been acquisitive of products and companies like CNS, as has another personal products company, Chattem

 Why was CNS a buyout candidate?
 There are many reasons, including its top-flight managers, its cash-rich balance sheet, and the long-term value of its product roster.
 A buyout candidate needn't have all three, of course, but it certainly helps.

 Consider Fairmont Hotels, a Canadian hotelier that I recommended in Hidden Gems in June 2005 on the basis of its strong balance sheet and undervalued properties.
 By the end of last year, famed activist investor Carl Icahn had taken a run at the company, and it eventually agreed to be bought out by a consortium.

 I saw what these well-heeled investors came to see, that Fairmont's gold-plated facilities were being undervalued by the market, which was focused on short-term struggles.
 CNS was no different.
 CNS has a product that dominates its market, but its management, capable though it is, struggled to diversify its product offerings.

-Prior to the buyout agreement, we had a huge gain on our scorecard, but I chose not to sell.
+Before the buyout agreement, we had a huge gain on our scorecard, but I chose not to sell.
 Why?
 Because either CNS was going to continue to return excellent cash results to investors, or it was going to combine with another company in one way or another.
-We didn't know about this merger -- but we were prepared for it.
+We didn't know about this merger, but we were prepared for it.

 Bill Mann is the co-advisor of Motley Fool Hidden Gems.
 A free trial gives you access to the lineup of small-cap companies that are outperforming the broader market by more than 19 percentage points.
 Click here to get started.

-Bill owns none of the companies mentioned in this article.
+At the time of publication, Bill owned none of the companies mentioned in this article.
 GlaxoSmithKline is an Income Investor recommendation.
 The Fool has a disclosure policy.